anyscale/madewithml.github.io/docs/courses/mlops/api.md

 However, for the majority of ML developers, thanks to the wide adoption of microservices, we don't need to do all of this.
 A well designed API service that can seamlessly communicate with all other services (framework agnostic) will fit into any process and add value to the overall product.
 Our main focus should be to ensure that our service is working as it should and constantly improve, which is exactly what the next cluster of lessons will focus on ([testing](testing.md){:target="_blank"} and [monitoring](monitoring.md){:target="_blank"})

+## Model server

-> Besides wrapping our model(s) as separate, scalable microservices, we can also have a purpose-built model server to host our models.
-Model servers, such as [MLFlow](https://mlflow.org/){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"} or [Nvidia's Triton](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"} inference server, provide a common interface to interact with models for inspection, inference, etc. In fact, modules like RedisAI can even offer added benefits such as data locality for super fast inference.
+Besides wrapping our models as separate, scalable microservices, we can also have a purpose-built model server to host our models.
+Model servers provide a registry with an API layer to seamlessly inspect, update, serve, rollback, etc. multiple versions of models.
+They also offer automatic scaling to meet throughput and latency needs.
+Popular options include [BentoML](https://www.bentoml.com/){:target="_blank"}, [MLFlow](https://docs.databricks.com/applications/mlflow/model-serving.html){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"}, [Nvidia Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"}, etc.

+> Model servers are experiencing a lot of adoption for their ability to standardize the model deployment and serving processes across the team -- enabling seamless upgrades, validation and integration.

 ## Resources